Across the nation, there is remarkable energy and momentum for ending mass incarceration and ensuring equal justice for all.

 Through this effort, we aim to develop a response to racial disparities in the prosecution of individuals, which has resulted in the gross overrepresentation of people of color in the justice system.
 We ask those who participate in the initiative to commit to a collaborative and bold process that will confront the ways that traditional prosecution dehumanizes people—particularly people of color—and forge a vision and an actionable plan for prosecutors to uphold human dignity and pursue racial justice.
 Further, we ask participants to imagine a drastically different role of the prosecutor and the justice system in order for both to operate according to different core principles than those that have driven these systems to-date.
 This will require learning from and honoring those who have championed racial equity work in the past, while holding ourselves accountable to greater justice within the field of prosecution going forward.

 Participants will commit to a number of steps as part of the initiative.
-The effort will launch with a convening in Montgomery, Alabama June 5-7.
-Following the convening, participants will join monthly working group calls and gather again as a large group at the John Jay College of Criminal Justice in New York City in December.
+The effort was launched with a convening in Montgomery, Alabama June 5-7.
+Following the convening, participants joined monthly working group calls and will gather again as a large group at the John Jay College of Criminal Justice in New York City in December.
 Our aim is to release guidance that will help prosecutors implement policies and practices to promote racial equity in early 2020.

 Hotel & Travel

-Thank you for joining us June 5-7 in Montgomery, Alabama.
-We are looking forward to the first chapter of the Dignity, Racial Justice, and Prosecution initiative.
+Thank you for joining us December 3-4 in new York City.
+We are looking forward to the second chapter of the Dignity, Racial Justice, and Prosecution initiative.
 Below is information on hotel and travel.

-We will reserve rooms at the Hampton Inn, which is located in downtown Montgomery and is within walking distance of the Museum and Memorial.
+We will reserve rooms at the Fairfield Inn & Suites, which is located in Midtown Manhattan and is across the street from John Jay College of Criminal Justice.
 The IIP/Vera team will reserve rooms for participants if requested via the RSVP Survey above.
-Rooms are available beginning the night of Tuesday, June 4.
+Rooms are available beginning the night of Monday, December 2.

 To book with a travel agent, please email the travel agency JTBUSA at travel@JTBUSA.com.
 Let them know you are looking to arrange travel for the Dignity, Racial Justice, and Prosecution initiative.
 The travel agent will charge the Vera-IIP team directly.